6 Must-Have Skills for an eCommerce Manager | Toggl Blog

 Whether there are other people within that department will depend on your business, but they are still responsible for this area running smoothly.

-A number of these hard skills will fall directly into the job responsibilities we just talked about, while others might be classified as soft skills, yet nonetheless as crucial.
+Like any job position, an eCommerce manager will need a certain skill set.
+Several of these hard skills will fall directly into the job responsibilities we just talked about, while others might be classified as soft skills, yet nonetheless as crucial.

 Identifying these skills in your potential eCommerce manager will help you decide if they’re a good fit for the position.

-1. Knowledge of eCommerce Platforms
+1. Knowledge of eCommerce platforms

 An eCommerce manager must know the ins and outs of eCommerce platforms, whether that’s Shopify, 3dcart, Magento, or Squarespace.
 Technical knowledge comes in handy in all sorts of projects – from updating the store design to adding new capabilities to ensuring it’s optimized for search engines.